What is an OxymeL?

 Oxymels are incredibly versatile.
 Depending on the herbs you choose, oxymels can support a wide range of wellness goals.
 From boosting immunity and easing digestion to calming nerves and supporting respiratory health.
 They’re a delicious and alcohol-free alternative to tinctures, making them ideal for children or those avoiding alcohol.

 My handcrafted oxymel, made in small batches, offers quality and potency that mass-produced blends just can't match.
-When herbalists make oxymels by hand, they carefully select fresh, organic herbs and allow the mixture to infuse over weeks, honoring traditional methods.
-This slow infusion process captures the full spectrum of an herb’s energetics, making the final product more effective and often more magical.
+When I craft these oxymels by hand, I carefully select organic herbs and allow the plants to speak for themselves and come through.
+The low heat infusion process I use captures the full spectrum of an herb’s energetics, making the final product more effective and often more magical.

 I make it a point to choose local herbs whenever possible and source honey from my local area.
 Perfect for folks looking to add local honey to their diet.
 You just can’t get that with mass-produced products.
 You can quite literally feel the love that went into these oxymels.